A Quick Overview of Starting A Tutoring Business

 - It’s going to be easier to sell yourself if you have teaching experience or a degree in the subjects you’re tutoring.

-- Success for a tutor is usually defined by the increase in their student’s school grades.
+- Success for a tutor is usually defined by the increase in their student’s grades.
 It only takes a few satisfied parents to begin building your tutoring business.
 When parents are pleased with their child’s progress, they are eager to pass along the name of their tutor.
-Thus, success is also measured in the number of queries a tutor gets from potential clients.

 - Tutoring is not teaching.
 Different skills and strategies apply.
 Research has shown that more effective tutoring results when clear steps are followed to help the student achieve independence from tutoring.
 See Dr. Ross MacDonald’s book, entitled, The Master Tutor.